knupel/ROMANESCO-Processing/README.md

 ##LICENCE
-ROMANESCO alpha is a Free Software under the licence CeCILL, very similar to the GNU GPL licence.
+ROMANESCO is a Free Software under the licence CeCILL, very similar to the GNU GPL licence.
+Free for the artist and free using, but for the company or business use, contact-me.
 This project start in 2011, November.